Cladonia perforata

 Cladonia perforata is a rare species of lichen known as Florida perforate cladonia and Florida perforate reindeer lichen.
 It is endemic to the state of Florida in the United States, where it is known from 16 populations in four widely separated areas of the state.
 It is native to a very specific type of Florida scrub habitat which is increasingly rare and patchy due to habitat destruction, degradation, and fragmentation.
 In 1993 this was the first species of lichen to be federally listed as an endangered species of the United States.

+Taxonomy

+Cladonia perforata was first described by Alexander William Evans in 1952.
+Ann Buckley and Theodore Hendrickson noted that the type material was based on a specimen collected in 1945 by George Llano at Eglin Air Force Base on Santa Rosa Island in Escambia County, Florida.
+In their 1988 account, they treated the lichen as an unusual white-sand species within the genus and as a readily recognizable member of the Florida scrub lichen flora, distinguishing it from other ground-dwelling Cladonia species by its thick podetia with broad, conspicuous perforations.